 Thetis was upset to find that Achilles was mortal like his father, and so she set about trying to make Achilles immortal.
-The main story about the Nereid sought to achieve this would see Thetis covering her son in ambrosia, before placing Achilles in a fire to burn away his mortal parts.
+The main story about the Nereid seeking to achieve this would see Thetis covering her son in ambrosia, before placing Achilles in a fire to burn away his mortal parts.
 Thetis did not tell Peleus of her plan, and when Peleus discovered Achilles being burnt, he was horrified; Thetis dropped Achilles and fled, never to return to the home of Peleus.

-A more famous version of this story sees Tehtis dipping the baby Achilles into the River Styx, to imbue him with immortality.
+A more famous version of this story sees Thetis dipping the baby Achilles into the River Styx, to imbue him with immortality.
 Most of Achilles’ body was therefore made invulnerable, but the heel by which Thetis had held the baby was not immersed in the water, and so a weak spot was left.

-Peleus would place his son in the care of Chiron for tutoring, but Thetis would return to the life of her son as the Trojan War about to start.
-It had been foretold that Achilles would either live a long and dull life, or would have a shorter, glorious one.
+Peleus would place his son in the care of Chiron for tutoring, but Thetis would return to the life of her son as the Trojan War was about to start.
+It had been foretold that Achilles would either live a long and dull life or would have a shorter, glorious one.

-Thetis wishing for her son to live a long life, hid Achilles away in the court of King Lycomedes, where the boy was disguised as a girl.
+Thetis wishing for her son to live a long life hid Achilles away in the court of King Lycomedes, where the boy was disguised as a girl.
 When Odysseus came to the court in search of Achilles, the disguise was easily seen through, when Achilles was tricked into choosing armour over female finery.

 Thetis in the Trojan War